guptv93/guptv93.github.io/_probability/further_topics.md

 ### Covariance Matrix

 When working with multiple variables, the covariance matrix provides a succinct way to summarize the covariances of all pairs of variables.
-In particular, if $\mathbf{X} = (X_1, \dots, X_n)^T$ is a $n \times 1$ multivariate random variable, then the covariance matrix, which we usually denote as $\Sigma$, is the $n \times n$ matrix whose $(i, j)$th entry is $\cov(X_i, X_j)$.
+If $\mathbf{X} = (X_1, \dots, X_n)^T$ is a $n \times 1$ multivariate random variable, then the covariance matrix, which we usually denote as $\Sigma$, is the $n \times n$ matrix whose $(i, j)$th entry is $\cov(X_i, X_j)$.

 $$